mcoblenz/Obsidian/solidity_user_guide/source/tutorial/states3.rst

 ::

-   transaction foo(LightSwitch s) { // s is unowned
+   function foo(LightSwitch s) { // s is unowned
       if (s.state() == LightSwitch.State.On) {
          s.turnOff(); // STILL can't change state of s through an unowned reference }
    }

-If you need to call a transaction that needs the referenced object to be in a particular state, you need to start with at least a ``shared`` reference (if not an ``owned`` or state-specifying reference).
+If you need to call a function that needs the referenced object to be in a particular state, you need to start with at least a ``shared`` reference (if not an ``owned`` or state-specifying reference).

 Shared references
 ------------------